invrs/structured-json/README.md

 console.log(JSON.stringify(build, null, 2))
 ```

-The `build` function optionally accepts multiple objects.
+The `build` function accepts one or more objects.

 ## Mixins

-A mixin defines an object to be used solely for referencing.
+A mixin defines an object used solely for referencing.

-Mixins have a `$` at the front of their name.
+Mixin names begin with a `$`.
 Here we define a `$website` mixin:

 ```json
 {